Nizhny Novgorod Governorate

-In the early 18th Century, the Nizhny Novgorod Governorate was included in the Kazan Governorate, from 1708–1714, and 1717–1719.
+In the early 18th Century, Nizhny Novgorod Governorate was included in Kazan Governorate, from 1708–1714, and 1717–1719.
 The Reform of Peter the Great formed the newly governorate from 1714 to 1779. in the Reign of Catherine the Great, the governorate was reorganized to the Viceroyalty until 1796.
 In 1929 the governorate was disestablished, as a result of the new administrative reform, where the governorate was again reorganized to the Oblast.
 The governorate's administrative center was seated in Nizhny Novgorod and consisted of eleven uezds.

 Geography

 Nizhny Novgorod Governorate was bordered by the following governorates: the Vladimir Governorate to the west, Kostroma and Vyatka governorates to the north, Kazan and Simbirsk governorates to the east, and Penza and Tambov governorates to the south.

 The area of the governorate was 48421 km2 in 1847, 51252 km2 in 1905, and 81458 km2 in 1926.

 The Oka and Volga rivers divided the governorate into two parts that differed significantly in relief, geological structure, soils, and vegetation: the northern was a lowland, and the southern was an upland.